 Making lanterns at the Center for Global Education and Exchange table.

 Student tries on lion costume at the Annual Chinese Spring Festival, Jan.
 23, 2023.
-(Courtesy photo)

-The Annual Chinese Spring Festival celebration was held at the University of Hawai‘i at Hilo on Jan.
+The Annual Chinese Spring Festival celebration was held at the University of Hawaiʻi at Hilo on Jan.
 23, 2023, the second day of the Lunar New Year.
 The event was held on Mookini Library’s lānai.

 Guests enjoyed displays of beautiful Chinese handicrafts, and were offered hands-on activities in papercrafts, spring couplets, brush writing, and Chinese zodiac signs.